Emergence of higher-order interactions in systems of coupled Kuramoto oscillators with time delay: Emergence of Higher-Order Interactions from Time Delay

-We consider a system of globally coupled phase oscillators with time delay in the coupling, given by the following set of delay-differential equations:
+We consider a system of globally coupled phase oscillators with time delay, given by the following set of delay-differential equations:

-for $j=1, ..., N$, where $\theta_j$ and $\omega_j$ are the phase and natural frequency of $j$th oscillator, respectively, and $\omega_j$ follows the probability density function $g(\omega)$ with the central frequency $\omega_0$.
-In the coupling term, $\epsilon \geq 0$ is the coupling strength, which is assumed sufficiently small, $N$ is the number of oscillators, and $\tau \geq 0$ is a time delay in the propagation of the phase information.
-There is no delay in the self coupling and the delays between all other oscillator pairs are uniform.
-This model was analyzed in detail by Yeung and Strogatz in~\cite{Yeung_1999} for the case with identical oscillator frequencies, $g(\omega)=\delta(\omega-\omega_0)$, and the Lorentzian frequency distribution, $g(\omega)=(\gamma / \pi)\left[\left(\omega-\omega_0\right)^2+\gamma^2\right]^{-1}$, where $\gamma$ is the width parameter.
-In this paper, we mainly consider the identical case with $\omega_0=\pi/2$ and assume the Lorentzian distribution, for which the Ott-Antonsen ansatz can be applied.
+for $j=1, ..., N$, where $N$ is the number of the oscillators, $\theta_j$ and $\omega_j$ are the phase and natural frequency of $j$th oscillator, respectively, and $\omega_j$ follows a unimodal probability density function $g(\omega)$ with central frequency $\omega_0$.
+In the coupling term, $\epsilon \geq 0$ is the coupling strength, and $\tau \geq 0$ is a time delay in the transmission of the phase information.
+We assume that no self coupling exists and the delay is uniform over all oscillator pairs.
+This model was analyzed in detail by Yeung and Strogatz in~\cite{Yeung_1999}.
+We assume that the coupling strength $\epsilon$ and the time delay $\tau$ are moderately small.